At EUIPO we work with ideas, with reputations, with the shape of things to come.

 135 000 EU trade marks and close to 100 000 designs annually, offering intellectual property protection to companies and individuals in a market of more than 500 million consumers.

 Since our inception, our core business has been the registration of EU trade marks and registered Community designs, which are valid throughout the European Union (EU).
-However, our work at EU level also extends to the harmonisation of registration practices and the development of common tools, in cooperation with our partners in national and regional IP offices throughout the EU-28, users and other institutional partners.
-Together, we are the European Trade Mark and Design Network (ETMDN), working together to offer users a similar registration experience, be it at national or at EU level.
+However, our work at EU level also extends to the harmonisation of registration practices and the development of common tools, in cooperation with our partners in national and regional IP offices throughout the EU, users and other institutional partners.
+Together, we are the European Union Intellectual Property Network (EUIPN), working together to offer users a similar registration experience, be it at national or at EU level.

 Another of our goals is to become a truly paperless office.
 To achieve this, we have made a firm commitment towards online registration of trade marks and designs: today nearly 99% of all trade mark applications are made online and more than 75,000 users have registered in our website's User Area.